the-technat/dotfiles/README.md

 I got two different package managers per OS.
 One is the default that's preinstalled on every OS and the other is [mise](https://mise.jdx.dev).

 The system package manager is good at installing general tooling.
 It runs before we put our files in place and ensures a common baseline that we are going to need later.
 Mise on the other hand is very useful for installing development-specific tools where multiple versions of the same binary might be needed.
 Mise runs after we put our files in place and installs a handful of development tools that are assumed/used by aliases or have a config in our dotfiles.
 Any other development tools should be installed when needed.

+Note: for macOS I count [homebrew](https://brew.sh) as system package manager as there's no one preinstalled.

 ## Devcontainers